yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

     v26 (7) = LocalAddr <*SomeStruct> {.autotmp_7} v2 v25
     v27 (+7) = Move <mem> {SomeStruct} [72] v26 v22 v25
 ```
-If you see on `v26 & v27` Move (or Copy) the content of the struct to local variable `autotmp_7`.
+If you see on `v26 & v27`, it does `Move` (or Copy) the content of the struct to local variable `autotmp_7`.

 The `lower` pass basically convert the IR code into specific architecture low level code.
 Let's have a look at the generated output.
-Don't be affraid if you don't really understand the assembly.
+Don't be afraid if you don't really understand the assembly.
 What I wanted to show is the different code that was generated during
-the `lower` pass
+the `lower` pass.

 **`lower` with 9 int64**
 ```